cjmartin/cjmartin.github.com/_posts/2025-01-15-yay-cameras-intro.md

    - A database of cameras with key details and example photos.

 2. **Visual Design**:
-   - Borrowing from the playful style of "This Is My Cam!" circa 2012.
+   - Borrowing from the playful style of _This is my Cam!_ circa 2012.

 3. **Tech Stack**:
    - Built with Next.js, hosted serverlessly on AWS using SST and DynamoDB.